 (F) Abused or neglected children

-All allegations of abuse or neglect as defined in section 2151.03 and section 2151.031 of the Revised Code of an individual under the age of twenty-one years shall be immediately reported to the local public children's services agency.
+All allegations of abuse or neglect as defined in sections 2151.03 and 2151.031 of the Revised Code of an individual under the age of twenty-one years shall be immediately reported to the local public children's services agency.
 The notification may be made by the provider or the county board.
 The county board shall ensure that the notification has been made.

-(G) Notification requirements
+(G) Notification requirements for major unusual incidents

 (b) Service and support administrator serving the individual.